 Now, I am not naive enough to realize that they aren’t GREAT teachers out there who are messy and disorganized.
 But as a general rule, I think it is important that we create organized classrooms to communicate preparedness to our administrators, parents, and most importantly our students.

 My advice when working with new teachers who are setting up a classroom is to start with your classroom cabinets.
-Which kind of seems backward, but cleaning up your cabinets allows everything to have a home so when you work on organizing your classroom, you have a place for everything to go.
+This kind of seems backward, but cleaning up your cabinets allows everything to have a home so when you work on organizing your classroom, you have a place for everything to go.

 5 Ways to Achieve Classroom Cabinet Organization

 Let’s talk about 5 things you can do to organize your classroom cabinets.
 (OR, if you’d rather watch/listen…then head to that link right there ^^^ to watch my video.
 And be prepared, my head is cut out for part of the video…. #newvlogger)

 1. Empty out cabinets- You can do this in one of two ways.